Transpacific Bound

 Energy, film, coastal chaos

-Bollywood energy, coastal chaos, and a food scene that spans street to fine dining.
+Mumbai is Bollywood energy, coastal chaos, and a food scene that spans vada pav to serious dining—India at full urban volume, not village nostalgia.

 City breaksFood-firstSoft adventure